karuppiah7890/database-stuff/learning-databases/b-tree.md

 I'm afraid that if I'm testing the B tree with this JSON printing, the printing will take up more memory!
 LOL.
 Hmm

 Especially for benchmark tests!
 If I want to ensure that speed and correctness is maintained, it's going to be a bit hard, hmm

+I think I can finally start writing test and code for Insert, Search and Delete! :D

+Also, I realized that there are currently no checks to tell if the B Tree is obeying all the conditions and is balanced.
+Once I write Insert, or Delete, I need to start doing that!
+Also, maybe I could start with Search ;)

+As part of testing, I want to do the following
+- Test how fast the operations are when I use lots and lots of data - benchmark test
+- Test that the B Tree structure is correct for a given data set and the order in which it was inserted.
+Maybe I could use some online service or some script to get the correct data.
+But if I write the script, I can't tell if it's correct in case I write the wrong script.
+Maybe I could use some online service, assuming it works and gives the correct information, and store that in the repo and use it!
+- Test that the B Tree structure obeys all the rules - ideally, the second point should take care of this.
+But I still need this for cases where I...okay, maybe I don't I guess, assuming the full tree data is properly structured in second point for the assertion.
+Or else, or as an extra thing, we could use an extra checker which checks if the tree obeys all the conditions of a B Tree! :D
+- Check the memory usage of the B tree when I use lots and lots of data

+Some things to beware of -
+- Don't convert to JSON while checking memory usage.
+JSON conversion is only for checking the final output and that can take a lot of memory.
+Capture memory usage data only when doing operations - before and after.
+Ensure no checking of tree structure, or JSON printing and other side work is going on while checking memory usage, or else it's a problem!
+- For every insert I do - assuming I can't do batch inserts, or maybe I could, let's see, for every insert, I need to know that the tree is balanced and is obeying the B tree conditions / properties.
+The full data set of final tree will help only in checking at the end, not in between, or I'll need more data!
+It's gonna be tricky to check if tree is balanced and also check memory usage.
+I mean, to check if tree is balanced - a lot of memory will be used I think.
+Or, I could just check more on how to capture memory and do something like - check memory usage before start of operation and then after end of operation and take the difference, every time, but I don'know if it's thing that will give proper results with proper data